Federal Employees Health Benefits Program: Plans

 In 2010 about 250 plans participate in the program.
 About 20 plans are nationwide or almost nationwide, such as the ones offered by some employee unions such as the National Association of Letter Carriers, by some employee associations such as GEHA, and by national insurance companies such as Aetna and the Blue Cross and Blue Shield Association on behalf of its member companies.
-There are about 230 locally available plans, almost all HMOs.
-The FEHB program is open to most federal employees.
-For example, as of 2014 members of the United States Congress and their staff are excluded from the FEHB and required to purchase health insurance through the health care exchange due to the Affordable Care Act.
-However, the federal government provides a premium contribution for the purchase of this health insurance.
+There are about 230 locally available plans, almost all Health maintenance organizations (HMOs).
 The FEHBP's cost is about $40 billion in 2010, including both premiums and out-of-pocket costs.
-It enrolls about four million employees and annuitants and, with their dependents, eight million persons in total.
+About four million employees and annuitants are enrolled, totaling eight million people when dependents are included.

-The FEHB program relies on consumer choices among competing private plans to determine costs, premiums, benefits, and service.
-This model is in sharp contrast to that used by original Medicare.
-In Medicare, premiums, benefits, and payment rates are all centrally determined by law or regulation (there is no bargaining and no reliance on volume discounts in original Medicare; these parameters are set by fiat).
-Some have criticized the FEHB model because neither the monopsony power nor purchasing power of the federal government is utilized to control costs.
-This controversy is similar to that which surrounded legislation for the Medicare Prescription Drug Coverage passed during the George W. Bush administration.

-One of the most prominent features of the FEHB program is the choices it allows.
-There are three broad types of plans: fee-for-service and preferred provider organization (PPO), usually offered in combination; HMOs; and high-deductible health plans and other consumer-driven plans.
-In the Washington, D.C., metropolitan area, plans open to all federal employees and annuitants include 10 fee-for-service and PPO plans, seven HMOs, and eight high-deductible and consumer-driven plans.
-A similar number of choices is offered in almost all large metropolitan areas, and in many smaller cities and rural areas.
-An evaluation of the FEHB program found that Open Season movement reduces premiums on average by about 1 percent compared to prior enrollment patterns, despite the tendency of enrollees to remain in current plans without considering alternative choices.
+There are three broad types of plans available on the FEHB program: fee-for-service and preferred provider organization (PPO), usually offered in combination; HMOs; and high-deductible health plans and other consumer-driven plans.
+In the Washington, D.C. metropolitan area, plans open to all federal employees and annuitants include 10 fee-for-service and PPO plans, seven HMOs, and eight high-deductible and consumer-driven plans.